About Brightfish – 40 years experience as a Campbell River Salmon Fishing Guide

 You are invited to participate in salmon research, as we sample and tag fish.
 We take a tiny sample of tissue which will be analyzed for DNA that will identify the fish’s home river.
 Fish that are released will have an electronic PIT tag installed which will, hopefully, trigger an antenna later to trace the salmon’s journey.
 Feel good about helping the future of salmon and salmon fishing.

 I get fulfillment from sharing these experiences with people.
 I provide a quality boat and equipment.
-In the off season I work as a carpenter, which makes the year go round.
 There is a connection I hope you can get an inkling of, beyond reason, an intuition that comes from interacting with the natural world, which I hope to express and share.
 It would be an honour to be your Campbell River area fishing guide.
 You can feel a distinction between our modern learning and our deep instinctive appreciation of watching for the signs, searching, waiting in alertness; that’s fishing.

 I still get a kick when the rod bounces and you go for it.